23mel/mkdocs/docs/imu.md

 (How imu works and why its purpose here)

 ## Setting up
-Just like the GNSS, it would be recommended to set up the IMU with the Aruvii laptop.
+Just like the GNSS, it would be recommended to set up the IMU with the Aruvii laptop as it might not be able to get detected on your computer.

-Referring to the tutorial link above, it should be enough to get the IMU up and running.
+Refer to the tutorial link above, it should be enough to get the IMU up and running.

 > Check if the laptop is able to detect the USB being inserted.
 Enter ls /dev/ttyUSB* in the terminal, insert the USB and enter the same command again.